 Effect of Court Proceedings

-How often was a legal proceeding initiated prior to or during a URS proceeding?
-Have there been any intervening lawsuit?
+How often, if ever, was a related legal proceeding initiated prior to or during a URS proceeding?
+What was the effect on the URS proceeding?

 Abusive Complaints

-How have the Providers complied with the obligation to establish and maintain a process to monitor URS abuse?
+How have you complied with the obligation to establish and maintain a process to monitor URS abuse?

-Are Providers coordinating abusive Complaints among themselves?
-How Do the Providers share information about abusive Complaints?
+Are coordinating the listing of abusive Complaints with other providers?
+How do you and the Providers share information about abusive Complaints?

-Have Examiners found any abusive Complaint?
+Have your Examiners found any abusive Complaints?

-Have the Providers registered any case of abuse?
+[Have the Providers registered any case of abuse? – seems redundant to preceding question]

-Have the Providers set forward any penalty for abusive Complaint?
+Have you imposed any penalty for an abusive Complaint?
+If so, what was it?

-Do the Providers, incorporating it as a standard procedure, verify the admissibility of the Complaint against the abuse case database for every single URS case?
+Do you, as a standard procedure, verify the eligibility of the Complainant against the abuse case database for every URS case?

 Appeal

-What is the Appeal rate from each Provider?
-Do the Providers have any insight as to why there are few Appeals?
+What percentage of your administered cases have been appealed?
+Do you have any view as to why Appeals are infrequent?

-How do the Providers implement URS Rules 19(b)?
-Do the Providers conduct administrative check on this?
+How do you implement URS Rule 19(b)?
+Do you conduct an administrative check on the date of any additional evidence sought to be introduced?
+How do you determine that the Appellant, in seeking to introduce new evidence, is in fact providing evidence that is material to the Determination and clearly pre-dates the filing of the Complaint?

 URS Rules 19(b): Appellant shall have a limited right to introduce new admissible evidence that is material to the Determination subject to payment of an additional fee, provided the evidence clearly pre-dates the filing of the Complaint.

-How do the Providers determine that the Appellant is in fact seeking to introduce new admissible evidence that is material to the Determination, clearly pre-dating the filing of the Complaint?

-Has there been any case that the same Examiner was selected for the Appeal Panel whose Determination was Appealed?
+Has there been any instance in which the Examiner selected for the Appeal Panel had made the initial Determination in the same case?

-How often was a three-member Appeal Panel requested?
+How often/in what percentage of Appeals was a three-member Appeal Panel requested?
+Which party made the request?

-To appoint Examiners to the three-member Appeal Panel, did FORUM encounter any difficulties appointing Examiners from each parties’ list to the Panel?
+In appointing Examiners to the three-member Appeal Panel, did you encounter any difficulties appointing an Examiner from each party’s list to the Panel?

 Exclusion of Liability

-Was any Provider or Examiner directly sued for a URS Determination?
+have you or any of your Examiners been sued in regard to the issuance of a URS Determination?

 Others

-Do the Providers envision any difficulty complying with the provisions related to WHOIS in the URS Rules, Procedure, Technical Requirements, and Supplemental Rules, given the uncertainty after GDPR goes into effect on 25 May 2018?
+Do you envision any difficulty complying with the provisions related to WHOIS contained in the URS Rules, Procedure, Technical Requirements, and your own Supplemental Rules, upon the 25 May 2018 effective date of GDPR enforcement?

-Do the Providers undertake their own internal reviews of their Supplemental Rules?
+have you undertake any internal reviews of your Supplemental Rules?
 If yes, how often?
-Have the Providers found a need to tighten or provide greater clarity on their Rules in any way?
+Have you discerned a need to tighten or provide greater clarity of your Supplemental Rules?

-Do the Providers have any difficulties complying with the highly technical requirements (e.g., PGP Keys, etc.)?
+Do you have any difficulties complying with the URS technical requirements (e.g., utilizing PGP Keys)?

-Has ICANN ever enquired any information or data from the Providers?
+Has ICANN ever requested any information or data from you since entering into your MOU?

-Do ICANN and the Providers maintain regular communications?
+Do you maintain any regular communications with ICANN?

-Do the Providers think it would be feasible to add a requirement that Respondents who abuse the process should be sanctioned?
+Do you think it would be feasible to add a requirement that Respondents who abuse the process should be sanctioned?
+What would be an indication of respondent abuse, beyond bad faith registration and use of a domain?

-The definition of “Respondent abuse” needs to be clarified.
-How does the abuse of the URS process by a Respondent look like?

-If a domain is used to further a phishing attack, do their online filing systems accept evidence of email abuse, such as the email header?
+If a domain is used to further a phishing attack, does your online filing systems accept evidence of email abuse, such as the email header?

-If the WG were to recommend the URS apply to legacy gTLDs (as a consensus policy), can the Providers easily scale their services accordingly or would they anticipate challenges doing so?
+If the WG were to recommend that the URS apply to legacy gTLDs as a Consensus Policy), can you readily scale your services accordingly, or would anticipate challenges in deterring additional numbers of cases?